Ineos Team UK mix and match their foil configuration

 There has been comment recently by Luna Rossa that there was still a problem with operation of the foil arms, which are supplied items.

+Luna Rossa skipper and CEO Max Sirena is reported to have described the foil cant hydraulics system – produced by TNZ – as not matching the quality of the foil arms, and has said the other teams have also complained.

-This is despite them having been revised for the second boats after earlier complaints of operating problems.
+This is despite the foil arm hydraulic system having been revised for the second boats after earlier complaints of operating problems.

 Related Post: